 Communication in aviation risk management programs is absolutely essential for continuous improvement, safety performance, and safety culture.
 When done well, employees in a safety program and benefited with:

 - Having a clear understanding of how they are performing;

 - Feeling responsible and justly rewarded for good actions; and

-- Having incentives to be assertive without fear of be “laid into.”
+- Having incentives to be assertive without fear of being “laid into.”